GeneralBots/botbook/src/chapter-11-features/ai-llm.md

 ### OpenAI

 OpenAI serves as the primary LLM provider with support for multiple model tiers.
-GPT-3.5 Turbo provides fast, cost-effective responses for straightforward conversations.
-GPT-4 delivers more nuanced understanding for complex queries.
-GPT-4 Turbo offers an optimal balance of capability and speed.
+GPT-5 provides fast, cost-effective responses for straightforward conversations.
+GPT-5 mini delivers efficient processing for simpler queries.
+The o3 series offers superior reasoning for complex tasks.
 Custom fine-tuned models can be used when you have specialized requirements.

 Configuration requires setting your API key and selecting a model: